 News Animals No More Bikes and Dancing for These Circus Bears Moon bears in Vietnam head to animal sanctuary.
-By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Updated June 17, 2021 10:35PM EDT Fact checked by Haley Mast Fact checker Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Our Fact-Checking Process Article fact-checked on Jun 18, 2021 Haley Mast A moon bear performs at a circus in Vietnam.
-Animals Asia Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices Four circus bears have left their performing days behind them.
+By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated June 17, 2021 10:35PM EDT Fact checked by Haley Mast Fact checked by Haley Mast LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process Share Twitter Pinterest Email A moon bear performs at a circus in Vietnam.
+Animals Asia News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive Four circus bears have left their performing days behind them.
 After being forced for several years to ride bikes, do handstands, and dance around wearing tutus, the Asiatic black bears are no longer part of a circus in Hanoi, Vietnam.
 Also known as moon bears, they were voluntarily surrendered to the wildlife aid group, Animals Asia.
 Chili, Saffron, Tiêu (meaning "pepper" in Vietnamese), and Gừng ("ginger") were moved to the nearby Vietnam Bear Sanctuary run by the organization.
 “For the first time in years these four beautiful bears will have access to wide, open spaces and feel lush, fresh grass beneath their paws.”
 Heidi Quine, bear and vet team director at the sanctuary, said in a statement.
 “They will enjoy the freedom to decide what they do and when.
 They will be able to express natural behaviours like climbing, foraging for food, digging in the dirt and playing with their new friends.
 Never again will they be forced to wear a muzzle or perform tricks for entertainment.”
 The four bears are now at the 27-acre sanctuary where they have a large outdoor space with pools, trees, hammocks, and lots of climbable furniture.
 They were immediately examined by vets and keepers and given access to a variety of fresh foods.
 The rescuers say they've named the new residents after spices "in celebration of the rich and vibrant experiences that await them."
 It will likely take some time before the emotional and physical effects of performing start to lessen and they begin to trust their handlers, the rescuers say.
 DNA suggests moon bears are the oldest of all bear species.
 They are often "farmed" in tiny cages in captivity to collect bile, a substance taken from the liver and used in some forms of traditional medicine.
 The practice is illegal in Vietnam but there are still plenty of loopholes and lots of sun bears are used in roadside attractions and other entertainment venues.
 Leaving the Circus Rescued bear reaches through its cage.
 Animals Asia The four animals were the last remaining performing bears at the Hanoi Central Circus.
 In 2019, Animals Asia campaigned for the release of two baby bears that had been captured illegally and then used in circus performances.
 Now named Sugar and Spice, one had missing teeth and the other had a scar on her wrist, likely from when she was captured in the wild.
 Less than a year old when they were rescued, the female bears had been forced to ride motorbikes, walk on their hind legs, and carry buckets balanced on a pole held between their shoulders.
 In 2017, the group published a report on the harmful physical and psychological effects experienced by performing animals.
 The Vietnam Ministry of Culture then issued a directive that all circuses phase out using wild animals in performances.
 Since then, Animals Asia says 15 circuses have quit using wild animals completely and others are phasing out their use.
 Two places, however, still use bears.
 “Attitudes in Vietnam are changing.
 Schools are starting to refuse to attend circuses that use wild animals and over 32,000 Vietnamese people have signed our petition to end the use of wild animals in entertainment,” Tuan Bendixsen, Animals Asia’s Vietnam director said in a statement.
 “This is a direct result of our tenacious yet collaborative approach to working with authorities and communities.
 As we have seen time and time again, the only cure for so many of the things we want to change in the world, is kindness.”
 View Article Sources "Breaking: Animals Asia’s Spice of Life Rescue Brings Four Bears from Circus to Sanctuary."
 Animals Asia, 2021.
 "Vietnam Bear Sanctuary."
 Animals Asia.
 "The History."
 Animals Asia.
 "First Pictures of Rescued Bear Cubs Sugar and Spice in New Sanctuary Hom[e]."
 Animals Asia, 2019.